pozulp/IntroToMC/README.md

 IntroToMC.pdf
 -------------
-Slides for "Introduction to Monte Carlo", an invited talk which I gave to LLNL's Computation Summer Students
+Slides for "Introduction to Monte Carlo", a talk which I gave in 2017 at LLNL and W&M.

 PlotsForIntroToMC.ipynb
 -----------------------
-Jupyter R notebook that generates the plots from my slides
+Jupyter R notebook that generates the plots in my slides.

 Rscripts/
 ---------
-The R scripts I used to generate the plots for my slides
+The R scripts I used to generate the plots in my slides.